esh04/CL1_Project/README.md

 4. Making a frequency graph at each stage.
 5. Building a word cloud

+## To run the Project
+Both the folders English and Hindi, contain a `main.py` which is to be runned.

 ## Creating the Dataset
 The project contains crawl_English.py and crawl_Hindi.py; these are the codes used to crawl data from the urls.
 All the urls used are mentioned in the url.txt file in each folder. `Beautiful soup` was used in order to crawl this data.